Eros: How to Worship the God of Love and Lust

 You don’t have to be “called” by a deity to worship them.

-If you want to worship Eros (or any god).
-That’s enough of a reason to do so!
+If you want to worship Eros (or any god), that’s enough of a reason to do so!

 How to Connect With Eros

-The best way to grow fulfilling relationships with the gods is to venerate them within their own cultural context.
+One of the best ways to grow fulfilling relationships with the gods, is to venerate them within their own cultural context.

 Honouring the gods of ancient cultures means acknowledging that they knew best about how to honour and petition the gods.